tsangiotis/tsangiotis.github.io/about.md

 Hello!
 My name is Tasos.

-I work at [Arpedon](https://www.arpedon.com), an engineering company.
+Our company, [Arpedon](https://www.arpedon.com), is an engineering company.

 This website is a collection of posts, essays and photos.
 They are mainly about travel, food and occasionally technical stuff.